 (i) Where substances and mixtures may be classified using grouping approaches, taking into account all relevant scientific information; and whether new or amended GHS classification criteria are needed to facilitate the use of such methods for hazard classification, and

-(ii) Where the results of validated in vitro or in chemico test methods can be used directly for hazard classification of substances and mixtures, and whether new or amended GHS classification criteria are needed to facilitate the use of such methods for hazard classification.
+(ii) Where the results of validated in vitro, in silico or in chemico test methods can be used directly for hazard classification of substances and mixtures, and whether new or amended GHS classification criteria are needed to facilitate the use of such methods, or combinations of methods, whether in an integrated or tiered evaluation approach for hazard classification.

-(c) Prepare draft amendments and additions to the GHS to facilitate health hazard classification using grouping and in vitro or in chemico approaches, where appropriate and considering relevant limitations and uncertainties.
+(c) Prepare draft amendments and additions to the GHS to facilitate hazard classification using grouping and in vitro, in silico or in chemico approaches, where appropriate and considering relevant limitations and uncertainties.
+They should include as appropriate classification criteria, notes, decision logic, tiered evaluation and guidance, and should take into account the needs of all sectors.
 The proposed changes should provide, so far as possible, a consistent approach across the different hazard classes.
-They should include as appropriate classification criteria, notes, decision logic, tiered evaluation and guidance, and should take into account the needs of all sectors.
-If appropriate, suggestions for further developments of read across and in vitro or in chemico approaches should be given.
+If appropriate, suggestions for further developments of read across and in vitro, in silico or in chemico approaches should be given.

 (d) Report progress to the GHS Sub-Committee as appropriate.

-In taking forward its work the informal working group may wish to establish sub-groups on read across and on in vitro/in chemico approaches.
-The informal working group may also want to take a stepwise approach, starting with selected hazard classes and categories.

-8. The Sub-committee is invited to agree the terms of reference in paragraph 7 above for the informal working group on promoting the use of non-animal test methods in GHS classification.
+8. The Sub-committee is invited to agree on the terms of reference in paragraph 7 above for the informal working group on promoting the use of non-animal test methods in GHS classification.

 ____________________